electric-sql/electric/docs/examples/checkout.md

 ## Supabase integration

-The example app uses [Supabase](https://supabase.com) for [auth](https://supabase.com/docs/guides/auth), [edge functions](https://supabase.com/docs/guides/functions) and to host the Postgres database.
+The example app uses [Supabase](https://supabase.com) for auth, edge functions and to host the Postgres database.
+See <DocPageLink path="integrations/deployment/supabase" /> for details on using Electric with Supabase.

 Authentication for the store uses [Supabase Auth](https://supabase.com/docs/guides/auth), using their standard form component.
 It then uses JWT token provided by Supabase to authenticate the connection to the Electric sync service.
-This works by configuring the same private key to verify the token with both Supabase and Electric and because both services support reading the user ID from the `sub` claim of the JWT.

-A [Supabase Edge Function](https://supabase.com/docs/guides/functions) is used to process orders when they are placed.
-This is a called from an "on insert" trigger on the `orders` in Postgres.
+A [Supabase Edge Function](../integrations/event-sourcing/supabase.md) is used to process orders when they are placed.

-For more details on how to use Electric with Supabase Postgres, see <DocPageLink path="integrations/deployment/supabase" />.

 ## Source code